 The DirtBag 8 panel is a standard size footbag with 8 panels measuring about 2¼ inches and weighs between 50-60 grams

 What makes this one of the best bags for beginners is the large 8 panels.
-This bag weighs between 50-60 grams which provides stability when learning the game.
-Read more in the reviews.
+This bag weighs between 50-60 grams which provide stability when learning the game.
+Read more reviews.